ubrant/documents-format/README.md

 ---
 ---

-## Ligibility Consideration
+## Legibility Consideration

 **White-space**: For the purpose of this documentation, any combination of spaces (ASCII **32**) and tabs (ASCII **9**) are defined as white-space.

 **Blank lines**: Blank lines are defined as text lines having zero or more white-spaces only.
-Blank lines will be ignored for the purpose of documentation generation, they are here only to serve the purpose of ligibility.
+Blank lines will be ignored for the purpose of documentation generation, they are here only to serve the purpose of legibility.

 **Comments**: Lines starting with Tilde (**~**) will be regarded as blank lines, as Tilde being first non-white-space letter will make any line a comment and will be ignored in final output.